Free AU shipping for orders $100+

 What tools do I need to remove a Gelous gel manicure?

-The tools you use are very important.
-Your gel manicure removal essentials are a 100/180 Grit Nail FileLint Free WipesManicure Removal ClipsOrangewood Cuticle Sticks and an acetone-based Nail Polish Remover.
-Tools can make all the difference in having an easy removal process.
-Our Nail Files are relatively hard-wearing, but it's critical that your Nail File isn’t too worn down and is replaced every three months or so.
-If not, the buffing process will take much longer and you could damage your nails.
+Your gel manicure removal essentials are a 100/180 Grit Nail File, Lint Free Wipes, Manicure Removal Clips, Orangewood Cuticle Sticks and an acetone-based Nail Polish Remover.
+Tools can make a huge difference in your removal process, and their significance shouldn’t be dismissed.
+Our Nail Files are relatively hard-wearing but it's crucial that it isn’t too worn down, we recommend replacing your Nail File every three months or so if you’re a regular user.
+If not, the buffing process will take much longer, and you run the risk of damaging your nails.

 How do I remove Gelous Gel Nail Polish at home?